davidperlaza14/holbertonschool-AirBnB_clone/README.md

 Update an attribute of an object | ```(hbnb) update <class> <id> <attribute name> "<attribute value>"``` or ```(hbnb) <class>.update(<id>, <attribute name>, "<attribute value>")```

 ## Execution

 Your shell should work like this in interactive mode:
+Learning new skills at Holberton's School of Software Engineering.
+I am excited to practice software wizardry professionally.

 ```$ ./console.py
 (hbnb) help